JeeWeetje/lora-azure-iot-workshop/NodeJsToIotHub.md

 10. Do not expect a lot output.
 Only the text "Device id: MachineCyclesNodeJs" will be shown

-11. Let's `Verify` that the script registers a device with the ID MachineCyclesNodeJs.
+11. Let's **Verify** that the script actually registers a device with the ID MachineCyclesNodeJs.
 Open the browser to your [Azure portal](http://portal.azure.com)

-12. In the Azure portal, on the blade for your IoT Hub, `click` the `Device Explorer` tab
+12. In the Azure portal, on the blade for your IoT Hub, **click** the **IoT Devices** tab to the left

-13. A list of all registered devices of this IoTHub is shown. `Verify` that "MachineCyclesNodeJs" is listed
+13. A list of all registered devices of this IoTHub is shown. **Verify** that "MachineCyclesNodeJs" is listed

-14. `Click` "MachineCyclesNodeJs" and view the device-specific keys and connection strings that have been generated
+14. **Click** "MachineCyclesNodeJs" and view the device-specific keys and connection strings that have been generated

-15. **Remember** the `connection string-primary key` for "MachineCyclesNodeJs" (copy to the clipboard).
+15. **Remember** the **connection string-primary key** for "MachineCyclesNodeJs" (copy to the clipboard).
 You will use this in the next exercise

 We have created a registration for a device simulation.
 Now let's build the actual device simulation.